 News and Events - regularly updated

 Our polo shirts, hoodies and caps are available in several colours - see accessories page.
-We have a card payment gizmo, and sell them at our events.
+We can take card payments, and sell them at our events.

 NB - Other news relating to charge point fixes, updates, new installations etc appear here on our Charging your MG page.
 Older news is still available on our News Archive page.